Custom Touches for Small Kitchens

 Natural Light Backsplash

 Top a window or a passageway between rooms with a wide ledge for storage and display.
-This over-the-window shelf puts the homeowner’s collection of olive oil bottles on view and draws the eye upward, emphasizing the kitchen's soaring height and the ceiling’s rustic wooden beams.
+This over-the-window shelf puts the homeowner's collection of olive oil bottles in view and draws the eye upward, emphasizing the kitchen's soaring height and the ceiling's rustic wooden beams.